roman-milk/roman-milk.github.io/the-captain-finds-a-sub.md

+===

- ****** The Captain Finds a Sub ****** byJs_Keeper© From his pocket Ian produced a four-inch folding knife with a deep-hued rosewood handle and intricate brass details, and judging by the ease with which it sliced through the heavy rope, it was razor sharp.
+From his pocket Ian produced a four-inch folding knife with a deep-hued rosewood handle and intricate brass details, and judging by the ease with which it sliced through the heavy rope, it was razor sharp.
 He caught her eying it and held it up for her to see more closely.
 "Lovely isn't it?" he asked.

  "Yes.
 Sharp, too," she replied nervously.